BrAiNeeBug/BrAiN-Plug/README.md

   reboot_timeout: 0s
 ```

-> GPIO assignments depend on your hardware.
+> GPIO assignments and calibration values depend on your hardware.
 > Always verify the pinout before flashing.

 ---